Investing tax-efficiently

 • The taxation of dividends is now much less generous than when the current structure was introduced in 2016/17.

-• Despite cuts to national insurance announced in the Autumn Statement 2023, the tax burden is on course to rise over each of the next five years to a post-war high of 38%.
+• Despite cuts to national insurance announced in the Autumn Statement 2023 and Spring Budget 2024, the tax burden is on course to rise each year to a post-war high of 37.1% by 2028/29, its highest since 1948 and a full four percentage points above the pre-pandemic figure.

 Expert advice is necessary if you require more information or a greater insight into how to cut your share of the growing tax burden.